Modeling noise propagation in Fourier-filtering wavefront sensing, fundamental limits and quantitative comparison: Sensitivity comparison of different FFWFS

 This study shows that the 3PWFS exhibits a better sensitivity than the other configurations for the RON sensitivity (as expected and already tackled in previous studies \citep{2021arXiv210906386S}).
 We show here for the first time that this superiority is also true for photon noise sensitivity, but only when modulated.

-We also emphasize a key aspect when comparing PWFS to ZWFS: the non-modulated PWFS have a better photon noise sensitivity than the classical ZWFS ($p=1.06\ \lambda/D$ and $d = \pi/2$).
-This observation seems important, as the classical ZWFS is often presented as the most sensitive FFWFS.
-We see here that in its classical configuration, that is far from being the case because its sensitivities are not reaching the maximum value of 2.
+We also emphasize a key aspect when comparing PWFS to ZWFS: the nonmodulated PWFSs have a better photon noise sensitivity than the classical ZWFS ($p=1.06\ \lambda/D$ and $d = \pi/2$).
+This observation seems important since the classical ZWFS is often presented as the most sensitive FFWFS.
+We see here that in its classical configuration, that is far from being the case because its sensitivities do not reach the maximum value of 2.